-And this is how human-centered design or HCD differs from traditional design approaches.
-Rather than designing from a singular perspective, HCD invites users to participate in the design process from the ground up.
+Human-centered design is a popular design approach these days.
+Rather than designing from a singular perspective, human-centered design invites users to participate in the design process from the ground up.
 By placing the customer—the human—in the center and facilitating their participation throughout, designers can come up with a range of innovative solutions to customer problems resulting in products that magically improve people’s lives in ways they would never have foreseen.
 Such is the power of human-centered design.

 Why human-centered design?

 In Surtees’s words, human-centered design is the intentional focus of “cultivating empathy for the people and communities you’re designing for.”
 Further, one needs to look at the effects your design might have on that community in the near term and look ahead at the secondary consequences of what that design might entail.